UEFA Euro 2024 qualifying play-offs: Schedule

 The semi-finals took place on 21 March, while the final matches took place five days later on 26 March 2024.
 The losing semi-finalists in each path still competed in a friendly on the day of the final, hosted by the team that was drawn to hold the play-off final.
 However, the friendly match between Bosnia and Herzegovina and Israel was cancelled by both Federations and UEFA due to security reasons related to the Gaza war.

-Times are CET (UTC+1), as listed by UEFA (local times are in parentheses).
+Times are CET (UTC+1), as listed by UEFA (local times, if different, are in parentheses).

 Path A

 The winner of Path A, Poland, entered Group D in the final tournament.